TheEngineRoom-UniGe/OWLOOP/README.md

      - add test info
 - [ ] reasoning for data/object reange domain not supported in this version: document it.
 - [ ] check compliance copyritght with dependences
+- [ ] simplify use of data and object property for descriptor's users